Marihonajh/Strucuture/README.md

-#mackenzie
+#Strucuture
-my project is about myself. "it will be modify for the seek of branding myself"
+my project is about
+oneself portfolio.
+#Authour
+Joel Mackenzie
 #the device i Used:
  CSS3 & html5
 #Aim
  to insire myself plan to venture the universe.
- #licence copyright
- MIT
+#lincence copy right